Transformers: Age of Extinction: Plot

 While Lockdown's large prison spacecraft hovers over Chicago to hand over the Seed, Cade, Shane, and the Autobots sneak on board to rescue Optimus and Tessa.
 They hijack a smaller ship, containing other Transformers called the Dinobots, just before Lockdown leaves Earth.
 The Autobots learn that Galvatron is Megatron reincarnated, plotting to use the Seed and the Transformer drones to conquer the world and that KSI plans to use the Seed in the Mongolian desert to create vast amounts of usable Transformium.
 Cade informs Joshua, who agrees to hand over the Seed with help from Darcy and his Chinese business associate Su Yueming.
-Galvatron reactivates himself and a battle follows in Hong Kong between the Autobots, Cemetery Wind, and the drones.
-During the fight, Cade sends Savoy plummeting to death while Optimus frees the Dinobots and wins their allegiance through trial by combat, becoming essential to the Autobots' victory.
+Galvatron reactivates himself and takes control of the drones, organizing them into a new Decepticon army.
+A battle follows in Hong Kong between the Autobots, Cemetery Wind, and the Decepticons.
+During the fight, Cade sends Savoy plummeting to his death while Optimus frees the Dinobots and wins their allegiance through trial by combat, becoming essential to the Autobots' victory.

 Lockdown returns to recapture Optimus and the Dinobots, using a large magnet to cause destruction.
 After disabling the magnet, Optimus fights Lockdown.
 In the ensuing duel, Optimus kills Attinger to save Cade, but the distraction allows Lockdown to pin Optimus down with his sword.
-Cade ends up fighting Lockdown one-on-one while Tessa and Shane use a tow truck to free Optimus, who kills Lockdown before defeating the remaining drones with Lockdown's grenades.
+Cade ends up fighting Lockdown one-on-one while Tessa and Shane use a tow truck to free Optimus, who kills Lockdown before destroying the remaining Decepticons with Lockdown's grenade.
 Galvatron retreats, vowing to return.
 Optimus asks the Autobots to protect the Yeagers while Joshua offers to help them build a new home, before flying away into space with the Seed, sending a message to the Creators that he is coming for them.